AntonisGkortzis/islander/guide.md

 Skala is on the island's northeastern coast and has a natural port where ferry-boats arriving from Piraeus or Aegina dock.
 Skala is a settlement which has a very good tourism infrastructure with sparkling clean hotels, rooms to let and studios.
 It has 354 inhabitants and is 1 kilometer from Megalochori.
-At Skala, with its imposing, white-washed Church of Agioi Anargiroi, there is a large sandy beach, with golden sand and crystal clea, shallow waters.
+At Skala, with its imposing, white-washed Church of Agioi Anargiroi, there is a large sandy beach, with golden sand and crystal clear, shallow waters.
 ![](/images/agistri_3.jpg)

 * Dragonera